 The passage of The Tax Cuts and Jobs Act (“TCJA”) on December 22, 2017 brought about significant changes that affected many industries.
 As part of our quarterly newsletters, beginning with this one, we will discuss how the TCJA impacts various sectors of our M&D practice.
 This quarter’s newsletter will focus on Energy.

 The Bipartisan Budget Act of 2018 signed into law on February 9, 2018 also affected the energy industry by extending many expired tax provisions that are applicable to the energy industry.

-Provisions Under the TCJATCJA That Could Impact the Energy Industry:
+Provisions Under the TCJA That Could Impact the Energy Industry

 Corporate Tax Rate